Accademia Gallery Tours

 Security check

-Once inside, you'll likely dive right into the showstopper — Michelangelo’s David.
+Next, enter The Tribune, home to the show-stopper—Michelangelo’s David.
 Towering at over 17 feet, David is a symbol of human potential and Florence’s Renaissance spirit.
 Your guide will share the incredible story of how Michelangelo sculpted David from a single block of flawed marble.

 Do re mi fa